OpenDataology/website/content/en/docs/external-add-ons/kserve/first_isvc_kserve.md

 ## Perform Inference

 Next, you can try sending an inference request to the deployed model in order to get predictions.
-This notebook assumes that you running it in your Kubeflow cluster and will use the internal URL of the InferenceService.
+This notebook assumes that you running it in your OpenDataology cluster and will use the internal URL of the InferenceService.

 The Python `requests` library will be used to send a POST request containing your payload.